The Coaching Habit, by Michael Bungay Stanier and The Fearless Organisation, by Amy C. Edmondson

 It’s a great introduction to coaching and directs your attention to relevant academic material.

-The techniques are easy to use, which is relevant given Stanier’s findings that many managers find coaching training overly theoretical and divorced from everyday life.
+The techniques are easy to use, which is relevant given Michael Bungay Stanier’s findings that many managers find coaching training overly theoretical and divorced from everyday life.

-I would recommend this book to anyone who could benefit from developing the coaching habit.
+I would recommend The Coaching Habit by Michael Bungay Stanier to anyone who could benefit from developing the coaching habit.

 GS writes: People need to feel safe in an organisation in order to perform as best they can, so psychological safety is probably the main reason why a coaching culture is necessary.